MastodonC/witan.models.demography/doc/run-models.md

 The aim of `witan.models.demography` is to offer "generic" models in the sense that our models will be adaptable to different methodologies and data inputs.
 To learn more about the methodology, see the [modelling docs](intro.md).
 To learn more about the data inputs currently being used, jump to the [data inputs](#data-inputs) section.

 A minimal version of the population projection is now available for English unitary authorities, non-metropolitan districts, and boroughs.
-Projections are also available for the countries of Northern Ireland, Scotland, and Wales.

 ## Running a population projection